Convergence and Stability of Discrete Exterior Calculus for the Hodge Laplace Problem in Two Dimensions: Stability and Convergence of DEC

 To show~\eqref{eq:dec-feec-harmonic} denote $\Pi_h(\hat{p}) - \hat{p}$ by $p_\perp$.
 By Lemma~\ref{lem:ip1}

 Then we have $\norm{p_\perp}_F \le \hat{C}\,h \, \norm{\hat{p}}_F$, which proves the result. \end{proof}

-With Theorem~\ref{thm:harmonic-comparison} and DEC Poincare inequality, we can prove the following stability theorem using DEC harmonic forms.
+With Theorem~\ref{thm:harmonic-comparison} and DEC Poincar\'e inequality, we can prove the following stability theorem using DEC harmonic forms.
 We state the theorem without proof since the proof is exactly the same as the proof of \cite[Theorem 3.8]{ArFaWi2010} with FEEC Hodge decomposition replaced by DEC Hodge decomposition.

 \begin{theorem}[DEC stability using DEC norm and DEC harmonic forms] Let $\{X_h\}$ be a family of DEC-regular triangulations of $\Omega$.
 Then there exists a $\gamma > 0$, depending only on $\delta_0$ and $c_P$ in FEEC Poincar\'e inequality, such that for any $(\sigma, u, p) \in \whitney{k-1}{X_h} \times \whitney{k}{X_h} \times \hat{\H}_h^k$, when mesh size $h$ is small enough, there exists $(\tau, v, q) \in \whitney{k-1}{X_h} \times \whitney{k}{X_h} \times \hat{\H}_h^k$ with